 Why We Use Information About You and The Type of Information We Collect

 All of the information we collect is used for the ultimate goal of securing meaningful protections for decapod crustaceans.
 However, the key activity areas for which we collect information are as follows.

 Campaigning.
 We use your information to lobby key decision makers and businesses, and to campaign for change for decapods.
-For example, this might mean using your petition signature to lobby a government minister, or using your information to show a company the strength of public feeling about the live boiling of lobsters.
+For example, this might mean using your petition signature to lobby a government minister or using your information to show a company the strength of public feeling about for example, the live boiling of lobsters.